mohit2152sharma/montepy.in/content/posts/how-to-setup-jsts-project.md

   include: ["src/**/*.ts"], // which files to include in compilation
   exclude: ["node_modules", "dist"], // which files to exclude from compilation
-  outDir: "dist", // where to place the compiled files }
+  outDir: "dist", // where to place the compiled files
+  // If you are using ECMAScript moduels and ts-node, then add the following "ts-node": {
+    esm: true,
+  },
+}
 ```